Anthonyyma/clubfinder/README.md

 # Club Finder: Find clubs in your area
 ## About
-The project is a Django web application app using HTML/CSS for the front end and Python for the backend
+The project is a Django web application app that displays results of extra curriculars in the area, based on the category searched

 ## Built With
 * [Python](https://www.python.org/)